project-delphi/PyData-montreal-2019-talk/README.md

 ![](./presentation/images/pyData-Montreal.png)

-Here are my slides at PyData Montreal.
+Here are my slides at PyData Montreal September 2019.

 An imporant topic in our community is how to turn jupyter notebooks into production ready code.
 I can't say that I have all the solutions, but I share some of my pains and reflections.